rpl/create-webextension/README.md

 This npm package provides a CLI utility to create a new simple (and mostly blank) WebExtension with only one command.

-You can use it by installing the npm package globally (`npm install -g create-webextension`) or by using `yarn create` as an "always updated" shortcut:
+You can use it by installing the npm npx utility (`npx create-webextension my-webextension-project`) or by using `yarn create` as an "always updated" shortcut:

 ```